 ON THE WEB

 36. Make the most of your staff & committee email signatures

 Link everything up by adding links to your website and social media accounts from their email signature.
-Add in your logo and even consider adding your club slogan.
+Add your logo and even consider adding your club slogan.
 Remind people why you’re so great

 37. Write a blog

 A blog could be as simple as an update of what your club has been up to this week, or the match reports.
 These are great opportunities to not only extend your digital marketing strategy by creating a whole range of long-tail keywords, SEO-wise.
 They’re also an excellent opportunity to show off your clubs expertise while building trust.
 Keep your blog updated with quality content and both Google and web visitors will love you for it.
 An idea is to get various people to write regular blogs on their areas eg your head coach writing about going into schools or head groundsman giving tips on keeping grass maintained.
 This is a great way to produce content for your newsletter.